Article

 Executive summary

-The One Big Beautiful Bill Act (OBBBA) marks a significant shift in U.S. tax information reporting and withholding requirements and presents year-end planning opportunities for taxpayers who are gearing up for changes in the rules.
+The One Big Beautiful Bill Act (OBBBA) marks a significant shift in U.S. tax information reporting and withholding requirements for payments made to nonemployees and presents year-end planning opportunities for taxpayers who are gearing up for changes in the rules.
 These changes affect companies in all industries, but have significant operational implications for the financial services, technology, lending, e-commerce, casino/gaming and automotive industries in particular.
 Proactive planning, robust system readiness and ongoing monitoring of regulatory guidance will be essential in navigating this evolving landscape.
 Most significantly, the law:

 • Raises Forms 1099-NEC and 1099-MISC reporting thresholds from $600 to $2,000 starting in 2026.